MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

 - A separate domain-joined Windows Server machine running as Connector Server

-  For more information, see [Understand Azure AD Application Proxy connectors](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-connectors)
+  See [Understand Azure AD Application Proxy connectors](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-connectors) for more information.

 - A Windows 10 Fall Creator Update or later machine for publishing printers